omerlux/IMDb-Map-Reduce-in-Erlang/README.md

+## Project-Ilay-Omer - Mapreduce IMDb in erlang
-## This is the final project of "Functional programming in concurrent and distributed systems", by Ilay and Omer
+#### This is the final project of "Functional programming in concurrent and distributed systems", by Ilay and Omer

 ##### To run ***server***, write the server's name in *@serverslist.txt* - *server#@ip*
 ##### then at each server write the following line on terminal: